 New for 2017 was the chance to ride on a hot air balloon.
 We were super excited about this and queued up for an hour on Sunday morning in the blazing sun only to be told it was full.
 Perhaps a little head count of the long queue of people and a ‘no more space’ sign would have helped weary families.
 No matter.
 Although we missed out it was wonderful watching the balloon go up and down and I hear a couple even got engaged during their trip.
 Congratulations!

 Our favourite part of the festival was the silliness to be found in the Home of the Unknown and The Backyard.
 We arrived on Friday so some pretty violent but funny sock wrestling followed by the hilarious Disco Bingo – we were terrible!

-Blissfields is child friendly throughout, but little ones gather where the angels sing and the candy floss flies.
-The kids’ field offers the usual array of fun for little ones but it’s the crew that make it special.
-My kids loved the pizza making and space hopper racing but for some reason I couldn’t convince them to join in with the giant paint fight.
+Blissfields is child-friendly throughout, but little ones gather where the angels sing and the candy floss flies.
+The kids’ field offers the usual array of fun for little ones but it’s the crew that makes it special.
+My kids loved the pizza making and space hopper racing but for some reason, I couldn’t convince them to join in with the giant paint fight.
 I thought I’d missed out but when I was out for a late night dance on Saturday at The Bay I was delighted to catch an impromptu adult version to some pretty wicked tunes.

 We can’t recommend Blissfields enough for families.
 It’s such an easy festival with little ones and there’s plenty to do for older kids too.
 They are taking a break in 2018 but we hope to be back in 2019 with another brilliant Blissfields review.